-A minimum of 25 percent of net income from each domestic Affiliate Race supports the national Susan G. Komen for the Cure research program, which funds groundbreaking breast cancer research, meritorious awards, as well as educational and scientific conferences around the world.
-Up to 75 percent of the net income from each domestic Affiliate Race stays in the local community to fund breast health education, breast cancer screenings and treatment projects.
+A minimum of 25 percent of funds raised from each Komen Dallas Race supports the national Susan G. Komen research program, which invests in groundbreaking breast cancer research and educational and scientific conferences around the world.
+Up to 75 percent of the funds raised from each Komen Dallas Race stays in the local community to fund breast cancer screenings, diagnostic services, treatment, and support services.

 2015 – 2019 Community Profile